Kagethelephant/dotfiles/setup.md

 You need to install a notification deamon (dunst) and a cron scheduler (cronie) to run the battery-notify script this script will give a low battery warning.
 Remember to run `systemctl enable cronie` and `systemctl start cronie` After you start cronie the first time it should add it to the systemd.
-You also need acpi to get the battery information.
+You also need acpi to get the battery information. dunst requires libnotify too to send notifications.
+You need to use crontab -e and to set the cron job for the script (made one in the bin of the stow file) you might have to set the EDITER and VISUAL setings to nvim in your bashrc